Tertullian: Spurious works

-The popular Passio SS.
-Perpetuae et Felicitatis (Martyrdom of SS.
-Perpetua and Felicitas), much of it presented as the personal diary of St. Perpetua, was once assumed to have been edited by Tertullian.
+The popular Passio sanctae Perpetuae et Felicitatis (Passion of Saints Perpetua and Felicity), much of it presented as the personal diary of Perpetua, was once assumed to have been edited by Tertullian.
 That view is no longer widely held, and the work is usually published separately from Tertullian's own works.

 Influence on Novatianism

-The Novatians refused forgiveness to idolaters or for people who committed other heinous sins, and made much use of the works of Tertullian, some Novatians even joined Montanists.
+The Novatians refused forgiveness to idolaters or for people who committed other heinous sins, and made much use of the works of Tertullian; some Novatians even joined Montanists.
 The views of Novatian on the Trinity and Christology are also strongly influenced by Tertullian.

 Ronald E. Heine writes, "With Novatianism we return to the spirit of Tertullian, and the issue of Christian discipline.